County officials across WV dealing with numerous challenges

 From the beginning of the coronavirus outbreak in West Virginia, Wood County officials were determined to remain accessible and available to their constituents, even if it meant meeting in nontraditional ways in nontraditional spaces.

-When Gov. Jim Justice issued a Stay-at-Home order on March 24, businesses and facilities throughout the state closed until instructed otherwise to help prevent the spread of COVID-19.
+When Gov. Jim Justice issued a stay-at-home order March 24, businesses and facilities throughout the state closed until instructed otherwise to help prevent the spread of COVID-19.
 Nonessential employees were ordered to work from home.

 The Wood County Commission in March opened a drive-through service in the former Consumer Credit Counseling building, allowing residents to conduct business with county agencies while staying socially distanced and adhering to protocols recommended by the Centers for Disease Control and Prevention.